MrZhuNi/salome_shape/src/FeaturesPlugin/doc/fillFeature.rst

 Fill
 ====

+The feature Fill implements a boolean operation for filling of main objects by parts of tool objects.

 To perform a boolean opration Fill in the active part:

 #. select in the Main Menu *Features - > Fill* item  or